Persistent homology of collider observations: when (w)hole matters: Persistent homology of invisible Higgs decays in the SM and the SSDM

+For the SSDM case, we consider resonant production of ZH and WH with leptonic decay of the Z/W boson and the invisible decay of H ($H\rightarrow s\:s $).
+For background estimation, we consider electroweak resonant productions with leptonic decay of the Z/W boson and invisible decay of Z and H in the SM.
+This leads to two kinds of signals, i.e., $1\ell+MET$ and $2\ell+MET$ for benchmark-A and benchmark-B. We perform collider simulation upto detector level similar to section \ref{sec:framework}.

+We apply $p_T^{l}>[50,40]$ GeV depending on the lepton counts.
+For $Z\rightarrow l^+ l^-$ process, we keep the leptonic invariant mass window from 80 GeV to 100 GeV.
+All the processes, including the SM background processes, we keep leptonic transverse mass $m_T^{l_1} < 40$ GeV and $MET<150$ GeV to effectively filter the SM backgrounds.

-The $birth$-$death$ chart or the persistent diagram for the SM and benchmark scenarios of the SSDM are compared in figure \ref{fig:pe_ssdm}.
-In table \ref{tab:pe_ssdm}, we give persistent entropies associated with the persistent diagrams in figure \ref{fig:pe_ssdm} for up to the third homology dimension.
+The $birth$-$death$ chart or the persistent diagram for the SM backgrounds and the benchmark scenarios of the SSDM are compared in figure \ref{fig:pe_ssdm}.
+In table \ref{tab:pe_ssdm}, we give persistent entropies associated with the persistent diagrams in figure \ref{fig:pe_ssdm} for up to the second homology dimension.
+We see figure \ref{fig:pe_ssdm} (e) and (f) are sparsely populated compared to other plots.
+This can be attributed to very low resonant production cross sections of ZH for benchmark-A (4.4 fb) and benchmark-B (2.8 fb), leading to lesser points at a fixed integrated luminosity.

-In figure \ref{fig:pe_ssdm}, we find that the persistent diagrams for $H_1$, $H_2$ and $H_3$ in both $WH$ and $ZH$ modes of the SM are visibly different compared to the SSDM benchmark scenarios.
-Referring to the table \ref{tab:pe_ssdm}, we find that in the case of the SM, the persistent entropy ($S_1$) corresponding to the first homology group ($H_1$) is slightly higher compared to the SSDM in both $WH$ and $ZH$ modes.
-On the contrary, both $S_2$ and $S_3$ have lower magnitudes for the SM than the SSDM.
-Also, we find that benchmark-A (low $m_s$) has a larger negative value for $S_2$ and $S_3$ compared to benchmark-B (high $m_s$).
+Referring to the table \ref{tab:pe_ssdm}, we find that in the case of the SM, the persistent entropy $S_1$ is slightly lower compared to the SSDM in both WH and ZH modes.
+On the contrary, $S_2$ is larger in magnitudes for the SM than for the SSDM.
+This can be corroborated by a larger spread of purple triangles above the diagonal in the SM compared to the SSDM.

-In figure \ref{fig:ba_ssdm}, we present Betti curves for the SM production modes, i.e., $WH$(SM) and $ZH$(SM), along with the SSDM benchmark scenarios.
-Table \ref{tab:ba_ssdm} shows the corresponding Betti areas.
-Unlike the persistent entropies listed in table \ref{tab:pe_ssdm}, both $WH$(SM) and $ZH$(SM) scenarios offer lower Betti areas compared to the SSDM benchmark scenarios across all homology dimensions.
-On the other hand, benchmark-A and benchmark-B also differ across all homology dimensions in $WH$ and $ZH$ scenarios.
-Benchmark-A with lower singlet DM mass (4.8 GeV) has the largest Betti areas for all homology dimensions in $WH$ and $ZH$ modes.
-We also observe that the zeroth Betti curve for the $WH$ ($ZH$) mode of the SM drops to zero at a larger (shorter) filtration parameter than the SSDM.
-For benchmark-A and benchmark-B, the shape of the Betti curves for the second homology group ($H_2$) is characteristically different from the SM case.
+In figure \ref{fig:ba_ssdm}, we present Betti curves for the SM production modes, along with the SSDM benchmark scenarios.
+The corresponding Betti areas are shown in table \ref{tab:ba_ssdm}.
+We see that zeroth Betti curves for ZH production mode in both benchmark scenarios drop slower than WH mode.
+Also, the Betti curves corresponding to $H_1$ for ZH mode peaks at a larger $r\approx 0.3$ compared to WH mode.
+However, Betti areas for both WH and ZH are smaller compared to the SM background.
+This is due to the lower production cross sections of the WH and ZH modes in the SSDM.
+Interestingly, the fractional Betti areas corresponding to $H_0$ for both benchmark-A and benchmark-B are larger compared to the SM background.
+On the other hand, we see the opposite trend for the Betti areas corresponding to $H_{1,2}$.